What to Do If You Suspect a Natural Gas Leak In Your Home

 • ALERT OTHERS IN THE BUILDING & LEAVE IMMEDIATELY!

-• If you feel light-headed or nauseous, seek medical treatment (and let your doctor know that you suspected a gas leak)
+• If you feel light-headed or nauseous, seek medical treatment (and let your doctor know that you suspect a gas leak)

 • DO NOT RE-ENTER THE BUILDING UNTIL THE GAS COMPANY INSPECTORS HAVE DECLARED IT AS SAFE!

-If you’ve suffered a burn injury or have been electrocuted you need to speak with an experienced attorney as soon as possible.
+If you suffered a burn or electrocution injury, you need to speak with an experienced attorney as soon as possible.
 Please contact us online or call our office directly at 816.471.5111 to schedule your free consultation.